geopm/geopm/service/README.rst

-The second container uses the service to read all available signals with the ``geopmread`` command line utility.
+The second container uses the GEOPM Service to read all available signals with the ``geopmread`` command line utility.
 These signals are aggregated across all CPUs on the system and the result is printed to the client log.
-Some of these reads attempts may fail when a signal is not supported by the architecture, UNAVAILABLE is printed instead of the value.
+Some of these read attempts may fail when a signal is not supported by the architecture, UNAVAILABLE is printed instead of the value.
 Any read requests that succeed are added to a batch request queue.
 This queue of requests is then read once per second and printed to the log 100 times by the ``geopmsession`` command line tool.
+The ``geopmsession`` tool uses the batch interface of the GEOPM Service to enable high speed / low overhead access to these signals.

 Running the Demo